asyncapi/glee/docs/pages/installation.md

 ```

 On following the next steps, you'll be able to view your application running,
-essentiaaly when you run the development server `npm run dev`:
+essentially when you run the development server `npm run dev`:

 ```
 > glee-hello-world@0.1.0 dev